 It’s too early to talk about thatch but we need to do it now because many folks do it way too early.
 When we say “thatch,” we’re talking about the matted areas which have died out; they can harbor snow mold.
 You don’t want more than ½-inch of thatch on the ground.
 A good raking will promote air flow throughout the grass, prevent disease, and help germination.
 It’s essential the ground and grass is dry enough or you will do more harm than good, raking up grass seeds.
 Rule of thumb: If footprints remain after walking, then it’s still too moist.
 That said, rake as soon as it’s dry and the grass is still brown; raking too late will harm healthy roots.

-If you’re interested in a more organic way to fertilize, use a mulching mower—which returns grass clippings back to the soil.
+Also, consider a mulching mower—which returns grass clippings back to the soil.
 This saves you time and energy, while also improving the condition of your lawn.
 Since grass clippings contain up to 90 percent water, the clippings dry up very quickly.
 It’s almost as if the grass clippings disappear.
 Plus, this returns 25 percent of the nutrients to the soil—a fantastic fertilizer.

 7. Loosen the Soil—If It’s Compacted